 Sugar Cookie Icing

-adapted from JBS BOX @ allrecipes.com
+adapted from JBS BOX @ allrecipes.com1 cup powdered sugar

 2 teaspoons milk